-ONAP is used to design, deploy, monitor and manage the lifecycle of a complex end-to-end CCVPN service.
+ONAP is used to design, deploy, monitor and manage the lifecycle of a complex end to end CCVPN service.
 The key point demonstrated by CCVPN is the peering of ONAP across CSPs.
 The CCVPN blueprint uses production-ready VNFs, SDN controllers and VIM/NFVI software from commercial vendors.

-Early results (from the tests conducted by China Mobile and Vodafone across their networks) are promising: service deployment times are slashed from months to hours or minutes.
-Similarly, service assurance can be addressed in real time instead of minutes or hours.
-Hardware efficiency goes up, since services can be scaled up and down as needed.
+Early test results, conducted by two ONAP Platinum members (Vodafone and China Mobile) in their labs, are promising: service deployment times are slashed from months to hours or minutes.
+Similarly, basic service assurance can be addressed in real time instead of minutes or hours.
+Hardware and network efficiency goes up, since services can be scaled up and down as needed.
 Finally, the operations and management burden is reduced through automation, helping CSPs move from a break-fix mentality to a plan-build process.